Nagaveni-G-2001/Excel_Finance_Project/README.md

 # Excel_Finance_Project
 "An interactive Excel-based Finance Analytics Dashboard for analyzing P&amp;L, profitability, KPIs, and financial trends with automated reporting and visualization.”
-# Excel-Based Finance Analytics Dashboard
+# Excel-Based Finance Analytics Project
 ## 📊 Project Overview

 An interactive Finance Analytics Dashboard built in **Microsoft Excel** to analyze financial performance, profitability, and key business drivers.
 The dashboard consolidates **P\&L statements, KPIs, and trend analysis** into a single reporting solution for efficient decision-making.